Richard Sakakida: Awards and honors

 For his accomplishments, he was awarded the Legion of Merit, Bronze Star and two Commendation Medals, and was inducted into the Military Intelligence Hall of Fame.
 He also received four medals from the Philippine government, including the Philippine Legion of Honor (degree of Legionnaire), presented to him by Ambassador Raul Rabe at a ceremony at the Philippine Embassy in Washington, D.C., on April 15, 1994.

-Due to the sensitivity of his work in the Philippines, he did not receive recognition from the Army for his injuries until Hawaii Senator Daniel Akaka introduced legislation to upgrade Sakakida's award to a Distinguished Service Medal and award him the Purple Heart, both which were awarded to Sakakida posthumously in 1999.
+Due to the sensitivity of his work in the Philippines, he did not receive recognition from the Army for his injuries until Hawaii Senator Daniel Akaka introduced legislation to upgrade Sakakida's award to a Distinguished Service Medal and award him the Purple Heart, both of which were awarded posthumously in 1999.